The Pixel 2 XL, Home Mini, translating Pixel Buds and more: All Google just announced

 - All aluminum

-- An updated (still single) camera with better image stabilization for both photos and videos, portrait mode with background defocus, on-chip phase-detection autofocus and Motion Photos.
+- An updated (but still single) camera with better image stabilization for both photos and videos, portrait mode with background defocus, on-chip phase-detection autofocus and Motion Photos.
 Plus more computational smarts.

 - Support ARCore, Google's AR programming interface for Android.
 Camera designed to support AR, Daydream-ready and compatible with headset.
-And AR Stickers, animated characters that can interact with each other.
+Also AR Stickers, animated characters that can interact with each other.
 Pixel phones only.

 - Squeezeable sides -- Active Edge -- initiates Assistant